iconsumeplutonium/six-degrees-of-fortnite/backend/README.md

 Arguments:

 * `--extract, -e`: queries the internal Fandom API to get a list of all articles on the wiki, and stores it in `text/franchises_unfiltered.txt`
 * `--cache-redirects, -r`: Goes through every single article in `text/franchises_unfiltered.txt` and determines which articles are redirects by sending an HTTP request and checking if the response is 301 or 302.
-Stores redirects in `text/redirects.json`, where the key is the original article name and the value is the article it redirects to.
-(This will send almost 9000 requests to the website, so this should be used very sparingly, if at all.)
+Stores redirects in `text/redirects.json`, where the key is the redirect's name and the value is the article it redirects to.
+(As far as I am able to tell, there is no MediaWiki API that directly provides a list of every single redirect and its destination.
+There exists [this endpoint](https://fictionalcrossover.fandom.com/api.php?action=query&titles=Cinderella%20(Disney)&format=json&prop=redirects), but that only provides all redirects to one single specified article.
+There is also [this Special page ](https://fictionalcrossover.fandom.com/wiki/Special:ListRedirects) that lists both redirect and destination, but it only provides the first 1000 redirects, not all of them.)
 * `--filter, -f`: Goes through all articles in `text/franchises_unfiltered.txt` and removes all commercials, cameos, trailers, redirects, etc. and stores the result in `text/filtered_franchises.txt`
 * `--insert, -i`: Loads the contents of `text/filtered_franchises.txt` into the `game` table in `crossovers.db`

-#### `refilter.ps1`

-Simple Powershell script used during the testing of `gameextractor.py`.
-Wipes `crossovers.db`, deletes `text/filtered_franchises.txt`, and reruns `gameextractor.py` with the `-f` and `-i` flags (see above).

 #### `linkscraper.py`